 A factor or mercantile agent entrusted with the possession as well as the disposal of goods is a trustee of the goods, and on his bankruptcy they will not pass to his trustee, but will belong to his principal1.
 Nevertheless, the factor has a general lien on them for any debts due to him from the principal on the general account between them, and this lien passes to the factor's trustee in bankruptcy2.

-If goods are sold by a factor, the price belongs to the principal, subject to the factor's lien; and, if the principal for whom the factor has
+If goods are sold by a factor, the price belongs to the principal, subject to the factor's lien; and, if

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.